Skip to main content

 In order to validate your control of your domains to the certificate authority you will be required to create a specified TXT record in your domain's DNS zone.

 To do this you may need to get the API credentials for the (hosted) DNS from your DNS providers control panel, store these credentials in the app then select them to be used for specific certificate requests.
+DNS credentials are encrypted at rest using Windows DAPI, but where possible you should use limited privilege credentials.

 If your DNS provider (or custom DNS setup) does not have an API we can talk to, you can write your own DNS update script or use the Manual DNS option (the request pauses while you manually update DNS).